Robert-van-Engelen/lua-to-lisp/README.md

 ### Assignment

-A Lua assignment is a multi-way assignment translated to Lisp `assign`:
+A Lua assignment is a multi-way assignment translated to a Lisp `assign` special form (macro) that implements Lua's assignment semantics:

     <var1>,<var2>,...,<vark> = <expr1>,<expr2>,...,<exprm>
     =>